fuji-fabric/fuji-fabric.github.io/docs/02-Modules/chat.style.md

 ## Overview
 :::module
-  This module allows you to customize global chat style.
+  This module allows customization of the `global chat style`.

-  Besides, players can use `/chat style` to set per-player chat style.
+  In addition, players can use the `/chat style` command to configure their `personal chat style`.

 :::